AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 leading to conservation laws.

 = 0.
-In this case, we can transform any curve by coordinating all
+In this case, we can transform any curve using the

-introduced in the differential geometry. , expressing the
+introduced in the differential geometry, expressing components of

-certain properties of symmetry (eg spherical, axial or plane
+properties of symmetry (eg spherical, axial or plane symmetry)

 conservation P i , resp.
 K-th covariant momentum value, calculated in